desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 - what `transaction` is and why they need some DSM to broadcast it;
 - get some DSM either via an on-ramp or by swapping existing funds.

-The `x/feegrant` gives the possibility to pay fees for the users, meaning that users can use the service without understanding how Web3 works behind, but the fee grant allowance is not subspace-specified so subspace fees provider might unexpected pay the fees of the transactions inside another subspace.
+The `x/feegrant` gives the possibility to pay fees for the users, meaning that users can use the service without understanding how Web3 works behind.
+However, the fee grant allowance is not subspace-specified so subspace fees provider might unexpected pay the fees of the transactions inside another subspace.

 ## Decision